“Life’s Gamble” - A Dystopian Story by Ty Steinbrunner

 “My son!
 My son who’s dead by the hands of you!
 Your ignorance, your’s and every damn person’s in this city.
 He had lost his job and was never heard from again.
 My only boy…gone without anything left behind.
 Never given a chance at his life.”
 The man fell to his knees and sobbed.

 This was out of my league.
 As I was preparing to withdraw from the session and separate myself from this person who presented more than a discomfort, the man grabbed me.
+Fixated on him, I couldn’t pull out.
 Even in the SeeMe, I could feel his fingers dig into my shoulders and the specks of spit shooting off his tongue as he yelled into my face.
 He locked me in a fixed position.

 “One day you’ll wake up and ask yourself… ‘Are we alone out here?
 Why would anyone let us do what we are doing?
 Why would God let us destroy ourselves and fall from his grace?’...
 You’ll think that too.”
 His eyes consumed me and begged for my help.

 Back during training, they warned us of guys like this.
 In these aggressive situations, when you cannot withdraw by will and if you detect a danger, you must bite your tongue.
-The quick pain sensation triggers a release mechanism, sending the user's consciousness back into their bodies, ending the SeeMe on both user ends.
+Willingly, an almost impossible thing to do.
+The quick pain sensation triggers a release mechanism on the initiator’s end, sending both consciousnesses back into their bodies, ending the SeeMe on both user ends.

 Before I knew it there was this iron taste, like licking a stairrail.
 I figured it was my blood.

-When I returned from the SeeMe, I decided to take a five minute break.
-A Life Solutions Expert is allowed ONE, single, five-minute break a day - another treasured benefit of mine.
+When I returned from the SeeMe, I decided to take a five-minute break.
+A Life Solutions Expert is allowed a single five-minute break a day - another treasured benefit of mine.
+Nobody else gets this.
 I cherished this break, then promptly arranged for the next SeeMe, with the previous interaction still fresh in my head.
-I raised my guard after that day.
+Our jobs are constant work.
+I’ve raised my guard since that day.

 A bit of me had been thinking of the man’s strange and terrified words.
 It’s been a while since I’ve thought so hard about anything else outside my new job.